 At the bottom of the SAML SSO configuration page you'll be able to define a unique slug that will identify your organization in certain SSO workflows, such as logging in via CLI or logging into the project management console.
 Note that this setting can also be accessed under General settings, and might therefore already have a value set.

 Your organization slug must:

 - Contain no other characters than

-After saving your settings, you will probably want to enable SSO for one or several of your projects.
-In the process, you'll also set a default role for new accounts created through this identity provider.
-The default role can be changed at any point at your convenience.
+After saving your settings you are ready to move on and enable SSO for one or several of your projects.
+In the process, you’ll also configure role mapping for each project.

 Finally, verify that the configuration work as expected by logging in as a user from your identity provider.
 Your login screen should list only the appropriate options.